 It’s the quintessential San Francisco startup story.
 Two entrepreneurs have a challenge and can’t find a solution on the market.
 So they set up their own company to fill the gap.
 But this isn’t a story about a high-tech high-flyer.

 The year was 1969 and the problem was that Don Fisher couldn’t find a pair of jeans that fit.
 Fast forward 50 years to 2019, and The Gap—founded by Don and Doris Fisher—is a household name selling its unique brand of casual clothing online and at its stores around the world.

-Since the Fishers opened the first store in San Francisco, Gap Inc. has expanded to a family of brands with Old Navy, Banana Republic, Athleta, Intermix, Hill City and Janie and Jack, while remaining at the forefront of customer experience innovation.
-The company debuted online shopping at Gap.com in 1997, and today offers the ability to shop across channels with Find in Store, Buy Online Pickup In Store, and the multi-brand mobile app.
+Since the Fishers opened the first store in San Francisco, Gap Inc. has expanded to a family of brands—including Old Navy, Banana Republic, Athleta, Intermix and Janie and Jack—while remaining at the forefront of customer experience innovation.
+The company debuted online shopping at Gap.com in 1997, and today offers the ability to shop across channels with Find in Store, Buy Online Pickup In-Store and the multi-brand mobile app.